gyroflow/gyroflow-xyz/lens.md

 title: Lens Presets
 ---

+With version 1.0.0, lens profiles can be submitted directly from Gyroflow, which is the preferred method.

-### To submit a lens profile, fill out this form and upload the JSON files:
+The old method: fill out this form and upload the JSON files:

 <a href="https://forms.gle/6iKrUQWqCFxVghLd6" class="btn btn--primary btn--large">Link to form</a>

-This will likely be updated to make the process more elegant, but this works for now.
-Let me know if there are issues with the form.
-Alternatively you can share the files over Facebook, Discord or something else.